axonivy-market/pattern-demos/pattern-demos-product/README.md

 - **PDFViewer**: This demo shows how to upload and view PDF file.
 - **Waiting Event**: This demo shows how to interrupt a process execution and continue when an external event to occur.

+### Key features

+- Practical, reuse-first patterns for robust background processing and admin-driven error recovery.
+- Reusable UI component controllers that keep dialog and page state synchronized across components.
+- A lightweight Locking Service to prevent concurrent executions and avoid race conditions.
+- A flexible Job pattern for scheduled and manual jobs with admin-reviewed retry workflows.
+- Patterns for orchestrating parallel tasks and for interrupting/resuming processes via external events.
+- Utilities and examples including placeholder replacement, PDF viewing, ZIP handling, and PrimeFaces extension examples.

 ## Demo

 ### Admin Task